esfand/esfand.github.com/resume.md

 Objective
 ---------
-I'm currently looking for projects, In particular:
+I'm currently looking for projects, in particular:

 * Short and long term projects.
 * Can work hourly or on project-basis.